 The process to establish districts will begin in early 2022 and will incorporate community informational and outreach meetings, online tools to evaluate draft district map options, and public comment to the City Council as to how the districts should be established.

 The City Council will conduct four public hearings to receive community feedback on the proposed composition of districts.
 The first two public hearings will give the community an opportunity to provide input on the composition of the districts before any maps are drawn.
 Subsequently, draft district maps will be drawn and two additional public hearings (hearings three and four) will be held for the public to provide input regarding the content of the draft district maps and the proposed sequence of elections.
-The public hearings are tentatively scheduled for the following dates:
+The public hearings were held on the following dates:

 January 18, 2022 • City Council Staff Report

 January 4, 2022 • Hearing 1 PowerPoint Presentation